filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus wallet market add [command options] <amount>

 OPTIONS:
-   --from, -f                     Specify address to move funds from, otherwise it will use the default wallet address (default: "")
-   --address, -a                  Market address to move funds to (account or miner actor address, defaults to --from address) (default: "")
-   --help, -h                     show help (default: "false")
+   --from value, -f value     Specify address to move funds from, otherwise it will use the default wallet address --address value, -a value  Market address to move funds to (account or miner actor address, defaults to --from address) --help, -h                 show help
 ```

 ## lotus info